kierandidi/kdidi_webpage/proteins/_posts/2024-03-21-protein-representations.md

 | &zeta;     | zeta          | Z        |
 | &nu;       | nu            | H        |

 C$$\alpha$$ is thus called CA, O$$\gamma$$ is called OG and so on.
-Sometimes (e.g. in Asp) there may be two identical atoms in the same position, whereby they are named 1 and 2, e.g. the two carboxyl atoms in Asp are called OD1 and OD2.
+Sometimes (e.g. in Asp) there may be two identical atoms in the same position, in which case they are named 1 and 2, e.g. the two carboxyl atoms in Asp are called OD1 and OD2.
 Later in this article we will see a representation of these atoms for all amino acids, but for now we can use the [PDBeChem interface](https://www.ebi.ac.uk/pdbe-srv/pdbechem/) to look up this representation for the amino acid (or, in fact, any chemical component in the PDB) that we are interested in.

 If you insert `SER` for the amino acid serine in the "Code" search box, hit the `Search` button and upon getting the result click the `Atoms` tab on the left-hand side of the page, you will get all the atoms in that specific amino acid.
 We will see later that the representation in models such as AlphaFold2 is a bit shorter since a) they do not include hydrogens in the model and b) one oxygen atom is lost in the condensation of the individual amino acids into the backbone (one water molecule per bond formed to be precise).

 ### PDBx/mmCIF format

-As mentioned, the PDB format has quite some limitations when it comes to supporting large structures as well as complex chemistries.
+As mentioned, the PDB format has quite a few limitations when it comes to supporting large structures as well as complex chemistries.
 To improve on this, a new format called [PDBx/mmCIF](https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/beginner%E2%80%99s-guide-to-pdb-structures-and-the-pdbx-mmcif-format) was introduced and is currently the default format in the PDB.
 It uses the ASCII character set and is a tabular data format, in which data items have a name of the format `_categoryname.attributename`, for example `_citation_author.name`.
 If there is only one value for this data item, it is displayed in the same line as a key-value pair.
 If there are multiple values for these names, a `loop_` token prefaces the categories, followed by rows of data items where the different values are separeted by white spaces.

 Compared to the legacy PDB format where a structure is just described as a list of atoms and amino acids, PDBx/mmCIF has more semantics in its representation.
-One example of this are *entities*, which are defined as [`chemically distinct part of a structure as represented in the PDBx/mmCIF data file`](https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/beginner%E2%80%99s-guide-to-pdb-structures-and-the-pdbx-mmcif-format).
-For example, a chemical ligand would be an entity, or chains in a protein would be an entity.
-Importantly, these entities can be present multiple times: A homodimer will have one entity since the same chain is present twice.
+One example of this is the concept of an *entity*, which is defined as a [chemically distinct part of a structure as represented in the PDBx/mmCIF data file](https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/beginner%E2%80%99s-guide-to-pdb-structures-and-the-pdbx-mmcif-format).
+For example, a chemical ligand would be an entity, as would chains in a protein.
+Importantly, these entities can be present multiple times: a homodimer will have one entity since the same chain is present twice.

 With this background, let us look at the PDBx/mmCIF file for the same lysozyme structure we looked at before: